COVID-19 pandemic in Malaysia

 Due to a decline in new cases by early March 2021, the government lifted MCO restrictions in all states and federal territories.
 However, the restrictions were reinstated in several states in mid-April as infection cases rose again.
 With novel SARS-CoV-2 variants detected in Malaysia and a record surge in daily COVID-19 cases and deaths, the government reintroduced a nationwide MCO once more from May 12, 2021.
 The MCO was strengthened into a "total lockdown" from June 1 that was extended indefinitely, as the severe and continued spread of the Delta variant led to Malaysia's healthcare system capacity being reached in some regions.

 Following high vaccination rates in the adult population against COVID-19 and a decrease in the number of severe cases of the disease since September 2021, Malaysia announced its intention to transition to treating COVID-19 as an endemic disease by the end of October 2021, with more generalised restrictions being eased.
 A fifth wave fueled by the Omicron variant led to record daily cases in February and March 2022, but was marked by lower numbers of hospitalizations and deaths than during the spread of the Delta variant.
 As of March 2022, the BA.2 Omicron subvariant was projected to be the dominant strain in the country.

-The pandemic has had a severe economic impact, devaluing Malaysia's currency and shrinking its GDP, and has had far-reaching effects on Malaysian society.
+The pandemic had a severe economic impact, devalued Malaysia's currency, and shrunk its GDP, and had far-reaching effects on Malaysian society.
 The onset of the pandemic in early 2020 coincided with an initially unrelated political crisis that hampered the government's early response, and the repeated COVID-19 waves and emergency measures exacerbated ongoing political instability throughout 2020 and 2021.
-This led to Muhyiddin's resignation following the collapse of his government, and the appointment of a successor government under Ismail Sabri Yaakob, in August 2021.
+This led to Muhyiddin's resignation following the collapse of his government and the appointment of a successor government under Ismail Sabri Yaakob in August 2021.

-The country's vaccination programme, which commenced in late February 2021, has fully inoculated over 80% of the population and 97% of adults as of 24 April 2022.
+The country's vaccination programme, which commenced in late February 2021, fully inoculated over 80% of the population and 97% of adults as of 24 April 2022.

 Nomenclature

 The Ministry of Health originally referred to this disease as the "2019 Novel Coronavirus".
 Some media referred to this disease as the "Wuhan Coronavirus".
-During the onset of the outbreak, the Malaysian media called it the "radang paru-paru Wuhan" in Malay, meaning "Wuhan Pneumonia".
+During the onset of the outbreak, the Malaysian media called it "radang paru-paru Wuhan" in Malay, meaning "Wuhan Pneumonia".
 Then some media changed the name to "radang paru-paru koronavirus baru" (new coronavirus pneumonia) in Malay.
-The Ministry of Health and most media now refer to the disease as "COVID-19", as suggested by the World Health Organization (WHO) on 11 February 2020.
+The Ministry of Health and most media then referred to the disease as "COVID-19", as suggested by the World Health Organization (WHO) on 11 February 2020.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

-Unlike the SARS outbreak of 2003, the case fatality ratio for COVID-19 has been much lower, but the transmission has been significantly greater, with a significant total death toll.
+Unlike the SARS outbreak of 2003, the case fatality ratio for COVID-19 was much lower, but the transmission was significantly greater, with a significant total death toll.